By the way, one more thing about this Brown hearing, this FEMA hearing.

 Now, does it say it all?

-And by the way, Dick Pombo, Richard Pumbo, California Democrat has proposed legislation that would allow oil drilling anywhere off the coast of the United States as long as it's 25 miles out where nobody could see it, and they still oppose that.
+And by the way, Dick Pombo, Richard Pombo, California Democrat, has proposed legislation that would allow oil drilling anywhere off the coast of the United States as long as it's 25 miles out where nobody can see it.

-They still can be disastrous.
+They still could be disastrous.

-That's why I said last week, well then let these Democrats come out and support these high gasoline prices.
+That's why I said last week, well, then let these Democrats come out and support these high gasoline prices.

 Let them come out and support shortages.